MahmoudZohdy/FileRedirector/README.md

 You can do the mapping as you like as long as the New Path is in the DOS format.

+# Testing
+it is tested on windows 10 and windows 8.1 0x64/0x32 bit

 # Note